RapTho/telegramBot/README.md

 # telegramBot
 This is a code repo that shares my personal telegram bot.
-The bot is kind of a demo to show IBM's Watson AI services in combination with other third party services.
+The bot is a side project I build combining IBM's Watson AI services and third party APIs.
 The integration of all services happens on a [Node-RED](https://nodered.org/) server hosted in the [IBM Cloud](https://www.ibm.com/cloud/).
 All of this is **possible with a free account**

 The Node-RED server in this example is hosted on the IBM cloud but it can just as well run on any local device such as a Raspberry Pi or other servers/desktops/laptops as long as they have internet access.